Medukha1990/palindrom/README.md

 description:

-this code implements the task to determine: is the string is polindrome?
+this code implements the next tasks:

+1. Palindrome
+2. FizzBuzz
+3. Armstrong
+4. Positive numbers
+5. Fibonacci

 using technologies: